A Collection of Great Hidden Gems on Netflix

 Locke (Watch here) — Given that Tom Hardy has nothing but his speakerphone and a steering wheel to play against, his performance is remarkable.
 He’s not running all over town, engaging in shaky-cam fight scenes, but he may as well be.
 Tom Hardy embodies all the turmoil and action of a Harrison Ford ’90s action thriller, but he does it almost entirely internally.
 Still, as impressive as Hardy’s performance is, the ultimate problem with Locke as a film is pretty much unavoidable given the conventions Knight has set up.
 We are stuck in this car with the man, made to feel as trapped and anxious as he is.
 And while that claustrophobia definitely heightens the anxiety of the situation, it also comes with the negatives of any car trip.
 Eighty-five minutes trapped in a car feels like 180 in any other situation.
 You will get squirmy.
 You will want a break from the monotony.
 This imposed discomfort feels deliberate on the part of Knight, but that doesn’t make it any more bearable.
 You know what does make it bearable, though?
 Brilliant acting and utter objectification.
 Don’t tell me that’s not worth your time.

 Win It All (Watch Here) — With Swanberg’s most recent effort, Win It All, the weight of the film rides almost exclusively on star Jake Johnson, who is in virtually every scene.
 Johnson plays Eddie Garret, a degenerate gambler who regulars at a Chinatown casino.
-One day he is asked to hold onto a bag full cash while the bag’s owner does a quick stint in jail. “… This is an interesting opportunity,” Johnson’s Garret says to the bag.
+One day he is asked to hold onto a bag full of cash while the bag’s owner does a quick stint in jail. “… This is an interesting opportunity,” Johnson’s Garret says to the bag.
 And you can see where this is going.
 Johnson has always been an actor who is both likable and outrageously funny, while always seeming to have some darkness or pathos operating behind the scenes.
 All of that is in full play in Win It All and as likable as Johnson is when he’s playing the lighter moments, he absolutely kills it when asked to dig into the sadness and horror of an addiction that his Garret knows he needs to walk away from but just cannot.

 Bad Batch (Watch Here) — With vivid colors, grease and grime, Lily Amirpour (A Girl Walks Home Alone At Night) creates a world both beautiful and ugly, brutal yet laced with grace, like a dapper cannibal who sketches soulful portraits, when he’s not butchering yowling outcasts.